murrayo/yaspe/README.md

   -p, --png             Create PNG charts of metrics.
 No HTML.
 HTML is the default if PNG not selected.
   -P, --PNG             Create PNG and HTML charts of metrics.
 HTML is the default if PNG not selected.
   -s, --system          Output system overview.
+  -m, --mgstat_file     This is an mgstat file log file (with extension .mgst).
   -D, --DDMMYYYY        Date format for csv files is DDMMYYYY -d DISK_LIST [DISK_LIST ...], --disk_list DISK_LIST [DISK_LIST ...]
                         List of disks, if not entered all are processed.
 No commas or quotes, e.g. -d dm-0 dm-1